Sunday, March 29, 2026

 Boater Boombox

-A blissful mid-summer day at the lake
+A blissful mid-summer's day at the lake

 It was late morning at about 11AM; we had been ensconced along the shore since 9AM; the temperature was rising fast, our ladies were merrily socializing aplenty, the kids were testing newly purchased water toys, and a few of our young men were out on a unique gas-powered mini stand-up single user wave runner shaped like a mere squat short surfboard.

-After a few sessions of entertainment, everyone calmed down; several of the young ladies grabbed a paddleboard and not being interested in paddling, rather spread their delicate bikini-clad flesh out on the paddleboard to soak up the baking mid-day sunrays with nary a concern on their mind.
+After a few sessions of entertainment, everyone calmed down; several of the young ladies grabbed a paddleboard and not being interested in paddling, rather spread their delicate bikini-clad flesh out on the paddleboard to soak up the baking mid-day sun rays with nary a concern on their mind.

-The parking area is getting nearly all filled up by now, and the overflow at the far end of the county park was also being rapidly consumed, yet additional pickup trucks hauling a power boat are still arriving, determined to put their monster speed boat in the lake waters too.
+The parking area is getting nearly all filled up by now, and the overflow at the far end of the county park was also being rapidly consumed, yet additional pickup trucks hauling a power boat are still arriving, determined to put their monster speed boats in the lake waters too.
 No problem; there's plenty of lake for that.

-Yet after ONE power boater got his boat into the lake waters, vehicle parked in the overflow zone, he then proceeded to slowly steer his boat into the vast blue waters, but opted to follow close in along the shoreline, hugging it just a hundred yards offshore.
+Yet after ONE power boater got his boat into the lake waters, with his vehicle now parked in the overflow zone, he then proceeded to slowly steer his boat into the vast blue waters, but opted to follow close in along the shoreline, hugging it just a hundred yards offshore.
 He was alone this day, for apparently none of this friends wanted to join him on his mega power speed boat.

-In the next moment we go the answer to that question.
+In the next moment we got the answer to that question.
 He turned on his multi-speaker stereo boombox, initially fairly low in a modest sort of way while fiddling with a radio station, then giving up and stuffing a favorite CD into the stereo player.

 "Ahhh", he must have thought to himself, "Found my favorite tunes."